Thanks to Cherokee Service for their support.

 Not all businesses are doing well.
 Perkins, Baker’s Square, and Chuck E. Cheese have all filed bankruptcy and closed their West St. Paul locations, While only the Chuck E. Cheese announcement specifically mentioned COVID-19, the pandemic has hit restaurants hard.

 And it’s not just chains.
-DulceMex closed in April with no sign of reopening.
+DulceMex closed in April with no sign of reopening (Oct.
+9 update: Word is they plan to reopen soon).
 Pho Saigon (featured in our Asian restaurant round up) recently closed.
 Dunham’s Bar and Restaurant just reopened after a long closure, and Granny Donuts is still closed with no word on when they’ll reopen (though it seems likely they will—they recently rejected redevelopment offers).

 The new pub bistro FoodSmith had the misfortune of opening exactly eight days before the shutdown.